Biological-Microsystems-Laboratory/git-style-guide-and-tutorial/readme.md

     $ git commit -am "initial commit"

-(The -a flag skips the staging step which is not important right now and the -m flag allows you to add your commit comment inline with the command rather than opening an editor.)
+(The -a flag skips the staging step which is not important right now and the -m flag allows you to add your commit comment in-line with the command rather than opening an editor.)

 Now open the text file that you are tracking and enter some info and save it.
 Now run git status.
 You should see the file as modified.
 Now commit again, and check the status again.